Body Transformation Blueprint

 - Sean Nal touts his science-based approach to everything fitness but doesn’t include links or references to legitimate studies.

 - The dozens of meal plans divided by cut/bulk and caloric intake are great, but you won’t ever need some 500+ pages of the 561-page meal plan guide.

-- Nal suggests following each routine for 6-12 months; plateaus and boredom are possible.
+- Nal suggests following each routine for 6-12 months; but plateaus and boredom are possible.

 - He hypes up this program from the aesthetic perspective (ex: having luck with women), with a lesser focus on losing weight and building muscle for health benefits.

 Sean Nal’s Body Transformation Blueprint is, bar none, one of the best bodybuilding guides that we’ve seen thus far.
 Wedged into its 1,000+ pages are a well-laid-out workout guide (beginner through advanced), cookbook and meal plan, plus detailed supplement know-how.

 BTB is an unrivaled introduction to sculpting a defined physique, covering every skill level, daily calorie recommendation, and starting point imaginable.
 Sean Nal uses this digital soapbox to walk athletes through complex meal planning and sculpting more aesthetic physiques (a time-saver!).

 For the detail and supplementary materials lumped into one package, few other guides offer this much bang for your buck.
 But as with all programs, BTB is a bit ragged around the edges.